Wyvest/why-badlion-is-bad/README.md

 ## A disclaimer

 - This is not an excuse to hate on users of Badlion.
-This is so people are aware and then make a decision on whether or not they should use Badlion.
+This is so people are aware and then make a decision on whether or not they should use Badlion or not.

 - Bias will almost definetly be here.
 If you want to make this somewhat less biased, make a PR.